How to sue someone in small claims court UK guide

 Send a Letter Before Action

 Before issuing a claim, you must give the other party a formal final warning — typically 14 days to pay or respond.
 Courts expect this step and may penalise you on costs if it's skipped.
-A good letter before action resolves many disputes without ever reaching a courtroom.

 02